tifuun/raimad/notes.md

 1. E123
 WTF?

+1. EPS326
+I like implicit string concat

+1. E131
+My way of formatting implicit string concats is interpreted as hanging indent

 ## Structuring of exporters
 every exporter is a file inside `PyCIF/exporters`.
 Each exporter is imported and referenced in `PyCIF/exporters/__init__.py`